-International experts in Damascus have begun an unprecedented U.N.-backed mission to oversee the destruction of Syria's chemical weapons.
+International experts in Damascus have begun an unprecedented United Nations-backed mission to oversee the destruction of Syria's chemical weapons.

-Experts from the Netherlands-based Organization for the Prohibition of Chemical Weapons (OPCW) boarded several U.N. vehicles at their Damascus hotel and drove off Wednesday for their first working assignment since arriving in the country a day earlier.
-There was no immediate word on where they were headed.
+Experts from the Netherlands-based Organization for the Prohibition of Chemical Weapons boarded several U.N. vehicles at their Damascus hotel and drove off Wednesday for their first working assignment since arriving in the country a day earlier.

 Syria has promised to cooperate with the mission, which the U.N.
 Security Council approved last month.
 It is the first time the OPCW is faced with the challenge of eliminating a large chemical weapons stockpile under a tight deadline in the midst of a civil war.

-The U.N.
-Security Council set an initial target for the inspectors to verify Syria's declaration of chemical weapons sites and destroy its ability to manufacture chemical agents by November.
+The Council set an initial deadline of November for the OPCW-U.N. experts to verify Syria's declaration of chemical weapons sites and destroy its ability to manufacture chemical agents.
 Syria must then allow all of its chemical warfare stockpiles to be eliminated by the middle of next year.

 Russian President Vladimir Putin said Wednesday he believes the plan is on the right track.
 Speaking at an investment forum in Moscow, he said if world powers continue working together to support the international mission, they can avoid the need for military action to enforce it.